 Imagine the explosion within the Memorial Stadium stands if they can figure a way to get back into the postseason?
 Maybe, they can string together a few wins, get themselves bowl eligible, play in a bowl game, build for 2014 and beyond, and bring in a solid recruiting class.

 If they lose… well, if they lose… let’s just say that Haas Pavilion opens for business on October 31st with an exhibition game against Humboldt State and the women’s season opener against Vanguard the next day.

-Tags: Austin Clark Avery Sebastian Brennan Scarlett Cal Golden Bears Cal/Washington State Preview Chris McCain Featured Jared Goff Kameron Jackson Khaifani Muhammad Mack Brown Mike Leach Mustafa Jalil Nathan Broussard Popular Sione Sina Sonny Dykes Texas Longhorns Washington State Cougars
+Tags: Austin Clark Avery Sebastian Brennan Scarlett Cal Golden Bears Cal/Washington State Preview Chris McCain Jared Goff Kameron Jackson Khaifani Muhammad Mack Brown Mike Leach Mustafa Jalil Nathan Broussard Sione Sina Sonny Dykes Texas Longhorns Washington State Cougars